Doing strategic analysis with StratNavApp.com

 - Start typing.
 The system will do an automatic lookup of any existing content to link to.
 Or you can press Enter to create new content.

-If you're not sure how to start your strategic analysis, we suggest that you follow these steps:
+There is not right or wrong approach to analysis.
+But, if you're not sure how to start your strategic analysis, we suggest that you follow these steps:

 - Start with the Business Model Canvas.

 - Once you completed it, click on each element on the Business Model Canvas in turn.

 - Scroll down to where it says "Do Next" and select "Add related insights".

 - Capture any known or suspected insights.
 These could be Strengths, Weaknesses, Opportunities or Threats related to that element on the Business Model Canvas.

 - Then click on each of the insights you've just created.
 Enter as much detail about them as you can.
 Don't forget to check/set the various fields for:

 - Any other categorisations that are shown (these will be context-dependent).